+How can we distill plants and get such amazing results from the resulting essential oils?
 Plants cannot move to escape predators or disease (except on creepy movies), so they evolve to produce compounds that neutralize or repel pests and pathogens.
 Yeah, plants get stinky or prickly to repel threats!
-By using the natural defenses that plants have developed we can create healing substances for our health and well-bring and that of our dogs.
+Same here, my plant friends, same here.

 Essential oils are absorbed by inhalation, ingestion and contact with the skin.
 They enter the body and the blood stream and are quickly distributed to various tissues.

 Aromatherapy oils and essential oils are essentially the same (bad pun) and the terms are often used interchangeably.
-There are also fragrance oils that are only supposed to smell like the specific scent, NOT have the properties of the essential oils.
+There are also fragrance oils that are only supposed to SMELL like the specific scent, NOT have the properties of the essential oils.

-There is a lot of misuse of aromatherapy verbiage in advertising.
-Everything seems to be lavender this or that…I can almost guarantee that there is little or no REAL lavender in any of those products.
-Those products are fragrance oils or scent additives to smell like that plant and is often created chemically.
+This leads to misuse of aromatherapy verbiage in advertising.
+Everything seems to be lavender this or that… there is probably little or no REAL lavender in many of the advertised products.
+Most products such as household cleaners, air sprays, laundry powders, liquids and pods use fragrance oils or chemical scent additives to have a certain scent.
 Like stuff that says it is "chocolatey."